In this article, we’re exploring how to choose the best Raspberry Pi power bank. Read on and learn:

 Power requirements for the Raspberry Pi 3

 Particularly for the Raspberry Pi 3, you should know that there is a constructional flaw.
-Because of a new board design and the usage of lower-quality components, there is a voltage drop of 0,6V from the USB socket to the chip.
-To solve this problem you should use an adapter, delivering a voltage of 5,2 – 5,4Volts.
+Because of a new board design and the resistance of the PCB traces and connectors, there is a voltage drop of 0.6V from the USB socket to the chip.
+To solve this problem you should use an adapter, delivering a voltage of 5.2 – 5.4Volts.

 You can charge your Raspberry Pi with power banks that are capable of delivering much more than 10W.
 This will not harm the Pi at all since it will just “take” the power it needs from the portable charger.

 A power bank with a capacity of 50000mAh is enough to keep your Raspberry Pi running for a really long time.
 Depending on the usage case, it may run for up to 30 hours before needing to recharge.
 If you want to run your Raspberry for just one hour, then a 1800mAh portable charger should be enough.